The Dallas data center market is located in the state of Texas within Americas. Dallas has 265 facilities.

 There are no other data centers within 15 miles of Google’s Midlothian Data Center location which is under construction.
 Most of the data center development in the Dallas metro is either in Dallas itself or to the North (Plano, Carrolton, Richardson, and North Fort Worth.)

 Google is a data center pioneer in the South.
 From the perspective of electrical supply, it might prove to be a smart decision.
-As the high growth data center industry clusters in the North metro area, Google has chosen to colocate its data center next to a slow growth, but high electric consumption industry.
+As the high-growth data center industry clusters in the North metro area, Google has chosen to colocate its data center next to a slow growth, but high electric consumption industry.

 Data center clusters encourage network fiber buildout.
 That is a disadvantage to be the only data center in a region.
 However, the site is built along a rail line and with Google's size and clout, it will by itself encourage enough fiber development.